IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/CLIReadme.md

 *   `--show-contents`  | `--sc` *(boolean)*

 	* List cics\-deploy  profiles  and their contents\.
 All profile details will be printed as part of command output\.

 #### Examples

-*  List profiles of type cics-deploy:
+*  List profiles of type cics\-deploy:

       * `$  zowe profiles list cics-deploy-profiles`

-*  List profiles of type cics-deploy and display their
+*  List profiles of type cics\-deploy and display their
 contents:

       * `$  zowe profiles list cics-deploy-profiles --sc`